Maranta leuconeura 'Fascinator'

 H1a (Hardiness Zone 13) - Must be grown indoors or under glass all year round.
 Never allow temperatures to dip below 15℃ or permanent damage may occur in the likes of flower loss, stunted growth and yellowed leaves.

-Up to 1.2m in both height & width when reaching their maturity of five years, with up to 15cm of new growth being developed each season.
+Up to 1m in stem length when reaching their maturity of six years, with up to 15cm (three leaves) of new growth developing each year.

 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean scissors or shears to reduce the chance of bacterial and fungal diseases.
-Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
-Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.
+If you're uninterested in its blooms, prune away flower spikes that emerge in the spring or summer to divert energy back into leaf production.

 Via Seed, Stem Cuttings & Rhizome Division.

-Repot every two years in spring using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+Repot every three years in spring using either 'Houseplant' or 'Calathea & Maranta' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-If you're still unsure of what to do, don't hesitate to book a 1-to-1 call with Joe Bagley to get his expert advice on transplantation!
+If you're still unsure of what to do, don't hesitate to book a 1-to-1 call with THE HOUSEPLANT DOCTOR™ to get his expert advice on transplantation!

 Keep an eye out for mealybugs, spider mites, thrips, whitefly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in soil.
 Common diseases associated with Maranta are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.